-Research on biosciences and biotechnologies has evolved hugely over the past decades.
-Biosciences and their novel applications have an enormous impact on today’s society, shaping our understanding of life, death, sickness, health and environmental sustainability.
-Stem-cell therapies, nanotechnology and the rise of other medical technologies make us re-examine our world-view and the very concepts of life.
-Likewise, the environmental crisis compels us to reconsider our relationship to nature.
+Research on biosciences and biotechnologies has evolved vastly during the past decades.
+Biosciences and their novel applications now have an enormous impact on society in shaping our understanding of life, death, sickness, health, and environmental sustainability.

-The course consists of lectures, case-based workshops, readings and a study journal to be completed during the course.
-Prior to the course, all students are asked to write an orientation paper based on a bioethical issue.
+The course consists of lectures, case-based workshops, readings and a study journal that will be completed during the course.
+Prior to the course, students will write an orientation paper based on a bioethical issue.
 These essays will be discussed in a workshop examining the state of bioethical discussion in the participants' countries.

 Please direct any questions concerning the content of this course to the Course Coordinator Ms. Jaana Hallamaa, jaana.hallamaa(at)helsinki.fi.

-Any questions concerning the general arrangements (accommodation, scholarship, etc.) should be addressed to the Summer School’s office at summer-school(at)helsinki.fi
+Any questions concerning the general arrangements (accommodation, payments, etc.) should be addressed to the Summer School’s office at summer-school(at)helsinki.fi

 The closest accommodation option is Eurohostel, 15 min. from the course location on foot.